November 04, 2021

 To meet their end of the Shared Responsibility Model, many MSPs may first consider cloud-native backup and recovery services -- a cloud service offered by Microsoft directly to enable local- or geo-redundant backups and recovery.

 While this is a great solution for helping manage and protect sensitive data, it sometimes doesn’t fully address the challenges that MSPs face when it comes to protection, cost, and management of a BCDR solution.
-MSPs who want to differentiate their offering should consider a multi-cloud backup like Datto Continuity for Microsoft Azure, which can help you:
+MSPs who want to differentiate their offering should consider a multi-cloud backup like Datto Backup for Microsoft Azure, which can help you:

 - Stay up and running during Azure outages